What Are Thai Fish Sauce Chicken Wings?

 VISUAL WALK THROUGH

 ★ Step 3.
-Fry at the right temperature and do not crowd the oil.
+Double fry for maximum crunch.
 This is What Makes the Difference.

 Peek Gai Tod Nam Pla ปีกไก่ทอด Thai Fish Sauce Chicken Wings